Sabina Reingold

 Thabang Lehobye

-The philosophy of “connecting the dots” underlies everything Tabang puts into his projects, which is why design is a true labor of love for him.
-The joy of finding meaningful connections is like searching for gold nuggets.
-For him, it is the Holy Grail of ideas.
+The philosophy of connecting the dots is at the heart of all that Thabang puts into every project, making design a work of love for him.
+The joy in making connections is like finding little nuggets.
+He thinks of it as the Holy Grail of ideas.

 So far, the definition of a power brand has meant one with “good quality, reasonable price, and outstanding design.”
 Such brands had no reason to take a stance on social or political issues and maintained what was called brand neutrality.